-By Fred Kent, Kathy Madden and Phil Myrick
+By Fred Kent, Kathy Madden, and Phil Myrick

 It may be called a Park, but Campus Martius is really that quintessential type of public space — a central square.
 It’s a place that people think of as their own outdoor living room, where they feel connected to their city and fellow citizens.
 In America especially, such places have become increasingly rare.
 Yet there is a long and rich tradition of squares in North America (Savannah alone has 22), including the courthouse squares so common in small towns throughout the South and the Midwest.
-We name the twelve best in this issue.

 Voluminous research has recently been published on the health benefits of living in a walkable environment.
 Neighborhoods where kids can walk to school, for instance, reduce the risk of childhood obesity and Type II diabetes.
 Ominously, however, studies show the area outside the home that children are free to explore unsupervised has decreased by 90% since 1970.
 To reverse this trend and create walkable communities, many of the routine necessities now scattered miles away from people’s homes–schools, stores, libraries, civic buildings–will instead need to be focused in central places within walking distance.
 In other words, squares will be essential.